 Where a business has to cancel travel (e.g. a flight or a cruise) or an event (e.g. concert, sporting fixture or theatre performance) because of a government ruling made after the goods or services were sold but before they are due to be provided, then you may not be entitled to a refund under the Australian Consumer Law (ACL).

-Similarly, if you can no longer use other associated goods or services (e.g. accommodation, tours or car hire) because your travel has been cancelled under a government ruling, you are also unlikely to be entitled to a refund under the ACL.
+Similarly, if you can no longer use other associated goods or services (e.g. accommodation, tours or car hire) because your travel has been cancelled under a government ruling made after you booked and paid, you are also unlikely to be entitled to a refund under the ACL.
 Read more about frustrated contracts.

 We recommend that you contact the trader to see what remedy they can offer.
 Many traders have made public statements that they are helping their customers by providing remedies like: